Choe Ik-gyu: Return to politics

 Choe Ik-gyu was allowed to return as the vice director of the Propaganda and Agitation Department in 1988.
 He assumed full control of the theater and operatic fields.
 That year, he was involved in making The Life of Chunhyang, an acclaimed folk opera.
 Choe guided performers "as if he were a stage director".
 Beginning with the early 1990s, Choe – credited under his pseudonym Choe Sang-geun – produced The Nation and Destiny.
-Choe produced, directed and wrote scenarios throughout the production of the 50-part film series, which Kim Jong-il considered the last work made under his personal guidance.
+Choe produced, directed and wrote scenarios throughout the production of the 50-part film series, which Kim Jong Il considered the last work made under his personal guidance.
 Choe briefly fell out of public life in 1993 when he was dismissed from his Propaganda and Agitation Department post again.
-Even during this period, Kim Jong-il allowed him to travel to Germany to treat his health problems, which reflects the amount of trust Kim had in Choe.
+Even during this period, Kim Jong Il allowed him to travel to Germany to treat his health problems, which reflects the amount of trust Kim had in Choe.
 All in all, Choe has been dismissed four times from the Propaganda and Agitation Department.

 Choe became the Minister of Culture in September 2003 but retired temporarily some two years later because of diabetes and other chronic health issues.
 He relinquished the position in 2006.
 Choe was elected to the 12th Supreme People's Assembly on 8 March 2009, representing Electoral District#73.
 He finally became the head of the Propaganda and Agitation Department in 2009.
 As the director of the Department, Choe was one of North Korea's propaganda chiefs.
 He was replaced by Kang Nung-su in early February 2010 for unknown reasons.

-Choe was often seen accompanying Kim Jong-il on formal occasions until the latter's death in 2011.
+Choe was often seen accompanying Kim Jong Il on formal occasions until the latter's death in 2011.
 When traveling outside North Korea, Choe uses the name Choe Sang-geun.
 Such was the case for instance when he visited Seoul in South Korea in 2000 in the capacity of the counsel to the National Orchestra of North Korea.

-Succession of Kim Jong-un
+Succession of Kim Jong Un

-Choe was among those who vouched for the succession of Kim Jong-un at a time when his ascension to power remained uncertain.
+Choe was among those who vouched for the succession of Kim Jong Un at a time when his ascension to power remained uncertain.

-In addition to Kim Jong-il, Choe would aide Kim's third wife Ko Yong-hui, and Jang Song-thaek.
+In addition to Kim Jong Il, Choe would aid Kim's third wife Ko Yong Hui, and Jang Song-thaek.

-Paul Fischer, the author of A Kim Jong-Il Production, assesses that "[t]he modern North Korean state, which is a production, a display performance of its own, owes as much to Choe Ik-Gyu's taste and talents as it does to Kim Jong-Il."
+Paul Fischer, the author of A Kim Jong Il Production, assesses that "[t]he modern North Korean state, which is a production, a display performance of its own, owes as much to Choe Ik-Gyu's taste and talents as it does to Kim Jong Il."